-Dr Anna Maria Wilms Floet is an assistant professor in the division of Neurology and Neurodevelopmental Medicine Program at the Kennedy Krieger Institute.
+Dr Anna Maria Wilms Floet is an assistant professor in the division of Neurology and Neurodevelopmental Medicine Program at Kennedy Krieger Institute and an assistant professor of Pediatrics at The Johns Hopkins University School of Medicine.

 Dr Wilms Floet earned her medical degree at the University of Leiden in the Netherlands.
 She completed training in pediatrics at the University Of Maryland School Of Medicine in 1996, where she subsequently completed a fellowship in Developmental Behavioral Pediatrics in 1999.
 She joined the Kennedy Krieger Institute in 2009.
 Dr Wilms Floet sees patients through the Center for Autism and Related Disorders (CARD).
 Her main focus there has been the evaluation of children with possible Autism Spectrum Disorder.
 She also sees patients though the Center for Development and Learning (CDL) for behavioral and learning difficulties.
 Dr Wilms Floet has an active role in the education of trainees at Kennedy Krieger Institute.